Azasakhe/Netflix/List-of-1080P-4k-Android-tested-devices.md

 ✔ = Feature tested and working

-If your device is not listed, please open a new *Issue* and provide a debug log after playing a 4k video, and if possible also specify if you have used the default configuration or a custom configuration settings (profiles settings, InputStream Adaptive settings).
+If your device is not listed, please open a new *Issue* by providing the device model, firmware version and a debug log after playing video.
-This will help us to continue to improve the add-on.